joemccall86/cap5600-project2/README.md

 - [ ] Create classes to run the environment
 - [ ] Read initial information from a config file (YAML?)
-- [ ] Implement exponential increase in infection chance function (get_next_alpha)
+- [ ] Implement reading infection data using PANDAS and the NYT test data
-- [ ] Implement a county increasing in infections
+- [ ] Discover useful data set from NYT test data
-- [ ] Implement even distribution of test kits strategy
+- [X] Implement even distribution of test kits strategy
 - [ ] Implement epsilon-greedy strategy
 - [ ] Run the experiment with both strategies, adjusting the data as needed
 - [ ] Plot the data in a bar chart for each county